skule/bylaws/manuals/ombuds-manual.md

 1. The Ombudsperson shall transition their successor as described in the [Transition Policy](../policies/transition-policy.md).

 ## Executive Structure
-1. The Ombudsperson has no regular executive structure.
+1. The Ombudsperson does not typically have executives.

 ## Executive Responsibilities
 1. All responsibilities of the role fall on the Ombudsperson.